BrentLab/Dual_Threshold_Optimization/README.md

 - An estimate of the lower bound of the FDR based on the derivations detailed in the paper linked above.

-This crate offers both a library to incorporate DTO into other workflows, and a command-line binary for standalone use.

 Note: Starting with version 2.0.0, the method was fully re-implemented in Rust.
 For the original implementation, which is the version used in the paper linked above, see version 1.0.0, implemented by Yiming Kang, in the releases.